- Accounts: General investing accounts (individual and joint), IRAs, custodial accounts, Cash-Enhanced Managed Portfolios, forex

 Ally Invest’s self-directed side has a nice lineup of tools and resources for enterprising traders and investors:

-- Real-Time (Streaming) Charts: These customizable charts come in six different configurations, including the immediately recognizable candlestick and mountain varieties.
-You can plot the performance of indices, stocks, and ETFs with more than 90 visualization and drawing tools.
+- Real-Time (Streaming) Charts.
+These customizable charts come in six different configurations, including the immediately recognizable candlestick and mountain varieties.
+You can plot the performance of indexes, stocks, and ETFs with more than 90 visualization and drawing tools.

-- Profit-Loss Calculator: This tool does the hard work of calculating the potential profit or loss of an options trade before it’s made.
-While it’s not predictive, you can use it to get a general sense of your likely exposure.
+- Profit-Loss Calculator.
+This tool does the hard work of calculating the potential profit or loss of an options trade before it’s made.
+Although it’s not predictive, you can use it to get a general sense of your likely exposure.

-- Snapshots and Market Data: Ally Invest’s market and company snapshots are information-rich (but not too dense) profiles built to increase your market IQ.
-The market data tool gives you a deeper, more granular look at companies, funds, and indices, including historical performance and key financial data.
+- Snapshots and Market Data.
+Ally Invest’s market and company snapshots are information-rich (but not too dense) profiles built to increase your market IQ.
+The market data tool gives you a deeper, more granular look at companies, funds, and indexes, including historical performance and key financial data.

 Ally Invest has a robust customer support apparatus that includes call-in phone support and live chat.
-The call center, which serves Ally Bank and Ally Invest customers, is open 24/7 – I’ve called during the wee hours just to make sure.
+The call center for Ally Invest customers is open 24/7.
 The system displays current wait times, so you can plan your calls accordingly.

 - No Minimum Deposit for Self-Directed Accounts.
 Like Ally Bank’s checking and savings accounts, Ally Invest’s self-directed accounts don’t have deposit minimums.
 That’s obviously great news for low-balance investors and a strong argument for Ally Invest’s inclusion on any first-time investor’s shortlist.

 - Wide Range of Available Account Types.
-Ally Invest has a comprehensive lineup of account types: traditional self-directed brokerage accounts, a slew of retirement accounts, and specialized account types, such as forex/futures and managed portfolios.
+Ally Invest has a comprehensive lineup of account types: traditional self-directed brokerage accounts, a slew of retirement accounts, and specialized account types, such as the Cash-Enhanced Managed Portfolios option.
 No matter your strategy or time horizon, you can probably find an account that suits your needs here.

 - Robust Customer Support.
-Ally Invest’s customer support team is available by phone and online chat 24 hours a day, seven days a week.
+Ally Invest’s customer support team is available by phone and online chat around the clock.
 This is a distinguishing feature of Ally Bank too.
-Most competing financial institutions limit customer support hours to business days, or close for 12 hours or longer overnight.
+Most competing financial institutions limit customer support hours to business days or close for 12 hours or longer overnight.

-- No Transaction-Fee-Free ETFs and No-Load Mutual Funds.
-Though it reserves the right to add them in the future, Ally Invest has no transaction-fee-free ETFs and no-load mutual funds at present.
-This is a major drawback for Ally Invest customers whose investing strategies rely heavily on these products.
-As low-cost ETFs and mutual funds are integral in passive and index investing, and for many investors with longer time horizons, this is a glaring omission.
+- No Commission-Free Mutual Fund Trades.
+Ally Invest doesn’t offer commission-free mutual fund trades at present.
+This is a drawback for Ally Invest customers whose long-term investing strategies rely heavily on low-cost mutual funds, which are integral to passive and index investing.
 Competing full-service brokerages, such as TD Ameritrade and Schwab, have plenty of no-transaction-fee funds.

 - No Physical Infrastructure.
-Ally Invest doesn’t have physical branches or offices — you can’t meet Ally Invest staff in person, even if you’re a managed portfolio client.
-If you prefer to have a hands-on, personal relationship with the folks responsible for managing your money, a traditional financial adviser might be a better fit.
+Ally Invest doesn’t have physical branches or offices — you can’t meet Ally Invest staff in person, even if you’re a Cash-Enhanced Managed Portfolios client.
+If you prefer to have a hands-on, personal relationship with the folks responsible for managing your money, a traditional financial advisor might be a better fit.